 Don't Arrange in Even Numbers

-Release yourself from that symmetrical, even-number-is-the-best part of your personality, and understand that garden elements look more random and aesthetically pleasing if arranged in odd numbers groupings.
-This rule pretty much applies for most types of modern design, both interior and exterior.
+Release yourself from that symmetrical, even-number-is-the-best part of your personality, and understand those garden elements look more random and aesthetically pleasing if arranged in odd numbers groupings.
+This rule pretty much applies to most types of modern design, both interior, and exterior.

 10 of 11